Places that Help: Federal

 Directory of Crime Victim Services

-Enables crime victims to readily locate national and international assistance services and will help victim service providers make appropriate referrals.
+The Directory of Crime Victim Services enables crime victims to readily locate national and international assistance services and will help victim service providers make appropriate referrals.
 The directory allows users to search for victim services by location, type of victimization and type of service needed.

 National Clearinghouse for the Defense of Battered Women